COMM 653: Graduate Seminar in Instructional Communication

 Course Information from the University Catalog

 Investigates theoretical and practical implications of instructional communication.
 Exposes graduate students to communication principles and practices of teaching college courses at upper and lower divisions.
+May not be repeated for credit.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.